Homeland Security Secretary Defends Separating Families Who Cross Border Illegally

 Nielsen clarified that the policy is targeting families who try to illegally cross away from a port of entry.
 Families who present themselves at a ports of entry can ask for asylum.
 They will get a "credible fear" interview, and they will not be prosecuted, she said.

+The secretary was asked if her department should have handled the case differently.

+"I think we can always do better.
+We're learning a lot from it," she said.
+"As you know it's an active lawsuit.
+So unfortunately I can't get into all the things we're doing to improve the system.
+But absolutely, it's not our intent to separate people one day longer than is necessary to prove that there is in fact a custodial relationship."

-Also on her watch, DHS has also canceled temporary protected status for immigrants from a number of countries, including El Salvador, Honduras and Nepal.
+Also on her watch, DHS has canceled temporary protected status for immigrants from a number of countries, including El Salvador, Honduras and Nepal.
 The program is a form of humanitarian relief offered to immigrants of countries struggling with the aftermath of war or natural disasters.

 The Washington Post reported Tuesday that U.S. diplomats in those countries had cabled the State Department, urging against revoking TPS for fear that the countries could not safely reabsorb tens of thousands of returning nationals.